micmejia/bible-dump/AMPC/Luke/Luke 3.md

-In the high priesthood of Annas and Caiaphas, the Word of God [[^a]concerning the attainment through Christ of salvation in the kingdom of God] came to John son of Zachariah in the wilderness (desert).
+In the high priesthood of Annas and Caiaphas, the Word of God [concerning the attainment through Christ of salvation in the kingdom of God] came to John son of Zachariah in the wilderness (desert).